-Any adventure starts for me with the vehicle.
-Being on my own, and on a budget, I booked an ultra-cute Fiat Bambina from Europcar and at the best price through VroomVroomVroom.
-That was my first nice surprise of the trip, when I got to the rental counter at Nelson Airport, I'd been upgraded to a roomy Toyota Corolla.
-My next surprise was my accommodation.
-Matahua Cottages are three cottages sitting alongside the Waimea Inlet, just out of Mapua.
-They have the perfect blend of retro styling and modern convenience in the most restful setting.
-Again, I'd opted for the most budget option, but hostess Elspeth had upgraded me to the 'Miro' cottage with water front views.
+First, though, I needed a vehicle.
+Being on my own—and on a budget—I booked a little Fiat Bambina, but when I got to the rental counter at Nelson Airport, I'd been upgraded to a roomy Toyota Corolla.
+The next pleasant surprise of my trip came in the form of accommodation.
+Matahua Cottages are three cottages that sit alongside the Waimea Inlet, just out of Mapua.
+Again, I'd opted for the most budget-friendly option, but hostess Elspeth had upgraded me to the 'Miro' cottage with waterfront views.

-I was still up for a bike-ride, but decided to do just one main day of cycling.
-For this I enlisted the help of Wheelie Fantastic Cycle Hire and Tours, based at Mapua Wharf.
-Pretty much, if you have a plan, Nicky from Wheelie Fantastic will make it happen.
-We settled on a one-way, multi day hire.
-She drove me around 30 kilometres up the trail to just past Motueka.
+I was still up for a bike ride, but I decided to only do one day of cycling.
+For this, I enlisted the help of Wheelie Fantastic Cycle Hire and Tours based at Mapua Wharf.
+Essentially, if you have a plan, Nicky from Wheelie Fantastic will make it happen.
 She set me up with a great bike, a water bottle, a bunch of maps and recommendations for stops, and left me to it.

-The Nelson-Tasman region is one of New Zealand's sunniest, and on this day at least, I wasn't disappointed.
-In bright sunshine, I followed the scenic coast to my first 'Great Taste' stop.
-The Riverside Café is part of the Riverside Community, New Zealand's oldest intentional community, formed in 1941.
-I sat in their beautiful garden with a fragrant chai latte and freshly baked cinnamon brioche, and felt a bit smug about my (flat) ride so far.
-That smugness disappeared completely as I set off for the rest of the ride, over serious Tasman hills.
-The reward was amazing views back to the coast, and the peaks of Kahurangi National Park.
-My other reward came back down on the flat, when I reached the village of Tasman.
-Here I settled in at the Jester House café for a roast lamb sandwich and a sampling of Nelson's famous craft brewing products, in this case, Mussel Inn's Golden Goose Lager.
-Just a half-pint mind, I still had eight kilometres to home.
+The Nelson-Tasman region is one of New Zealand's sunniest, and in bright sunshine, I followed the scenic coast to my first ”Great Taste” stop.
+The Riverside Café is part of the Riverside Community, which was formed in 1941.
+I sat in their beautiful garden with a fragrant chai latte and freshly baked cinnamon brioche, and reflected with a smile on my journey so far.
+That smile quickly disappeared as I embarked on the rest of my bike ride, facing the formidable Tasman hills, but the reward was worth it: amazing views of the coast and the peaks of Kahurangi National Park.

 I spent Friday night down at the Mapua Wharf.
-The famous Mapua Smokehouse made its name with premium seafood hand-smoked in small batches.
-They also do a mean fish and chips dinner, and have a convivial arrangement with the neighbouring Rimu Wine Bar, which meant I could take my fish and chips into the bar.
-I accompanied my dinner with a glass of Rimu Grove Pinot Noir, and got to listen to live music.
+The famous Mapua Smokehouse made its name with premium seafood, hand-smoked in small batches.
+They also do a mean fish and chips dinner and have a convivial arrangement with the neighbouring Rimu Wine Bar, which meant I could take my fish and chips into the bar.
+I accompanied my dinner with a glass of Rimu Grove Pinot Noir and enjoyed the live music.

 For my last day, I wanted to get a bit more mileage out of my bike.
-Here was where my upgraded Corolla car hire was invaluable.
+Here was where my upgraded rental car was invaluable.
 I could take the front wheel off my bike and easily fit it into the back of the car.
-I headed back down to the wharf and took the ferry to Rabbit Island to tootle along the flat and shady forestry tracks.
-Back at the wharf, I finished the weekend with a lunch of steamed green-lip mussels, chorizo and Hop Federation lager, from the Jellyfish Café.
-It was time to reluctantly relinquish my bike back to Nicky at Wheelie Fantastic Cycle Hire, and think about heading back to Auckland.
+I headed back down to the wharf and took the ferry to Rabbit Island to coast along the flat and shady forested tracks.
+Back at the wharf, I finished the weekend with a lunch of steamed green-lip mussels, chorizo, and a Hop Federation lager from the Jellyfish Café.